Updated June 12, 2023

 Some experts opine that despite the lower valuation of stocks in EM, it is not perhaps the right time to accumulate stocks.

-According to Gary Ribe, Chief Investment Officer of the financial advisory, Macro Consulting Group, the valuation gap is not big enough to advice more investment in EM stocks.
-Assets in high risk, high growth sectors are cheap after a dismal performance in the past few years.
+According to Gary Ribe, Chief Investment Officer of the financial advisory Macro Consulting Group, the valuation gap is not big enough to advise more investment in EM stocks.
+Assets in high-risk, high-growth sectors are cheap after a dismal performance in the past few years.

-Better returns and stock valuations would be dependent on movement of commodity prices upward and hence asset managers aren’t keen to increase exposure to EM.
+Better returns and stock valuations would depend on the upward movement of commodity prices; asset managers aren’t keen to increase exposure to EM.
 China’s deceleration is quoted as a major reason for the hesitant attitude of fund managers.
-China at one point of time had achieved double digit annual growth rate but is not languishing at 6.5% leading to fall in EM growth rate to 4%.
+At one point, China had achieved a double-digit annual growth rate but is not languishing at 6.5%, leading to falling in the EM growth rate to 4%.

-IMF noted that faster-than-expected slowdown in imports and exports due to weaker investment and manufacturing activity in China are having spill overs to other economies through trade channels and weaker commodity prices, as well as through diminishing confidence and increasing volatility in financial markets.
-The dramatic declines in import-export activity in EM nations in distress are weighing heavily on global trade, IMF noted.
+IMF noted that the faster-than-expected slowdown in imports and exports due to weaker investment and manufacturing activity in China is having spillovers to other economies through trade channels and weaker commodity prices, as well as through diminishing confidence and increasing volatility in financial markets.
+IMF noted that the dramatic decline in import-export activity in EM nations in distress heavily affects global trade.

-According to Lazard Asset Management, extreme caution has to be taken in terms of portfolio positioning and ensuring balanced cyclical exposure to stocks in 2019.
-Last year, energy and materials stocks fell 17% and 23%, while health care and consumer staples gave a better performance declining only 5% and 9% respectively.
+Lazard Asset Management recommends extreme caution regarding portfolio positioning and ensuring balanced cyclical exposure to stocks in 2019.
+Last year, energy and materials stocks fell 17% and 23%, while healthcare and consumer staples performed better, declining only 5% and 9%, respectively.

-If greed ruled the markets between 1999 and 2007, the current environment is fueled by fear.
+Fear is fueling the current environment if the markets were ruled by greed between 1999 and 2007.
 The low relative valuations are compelling for long-term investors.
-However, the market will look for improved corporate profitability, currency and commodity prices to stabilize.
-Much would depend on the pace of government and corporate reforms, according to Lazard.
+However, the market will look for improved corporate profitability, currency, and commodity prices to stabilize.
+According to Lazard, much would depend on the pace of government and corporate reforms.

-Lazard pointed out that they are looking for companies that are opportunistic and resilient, including those that are taking market share from weakened competitors and showing innovation and strong capital discipline.
-However, investors as well as fund managers need to be selective in their investment behavior.
+Lazard pointed out that they are looking for opportunistic and resilient companies, including those that are taking market share from weakened competitors and showing innovation and strong capital discipline.
+However, investors, as well as fund managers, need to be selective in their investment behavior.

 According to Vlad Signorelli, Brettonwoods Research LLC, investors should look for countries with lower levels of taxation on capital alongside a policy of gradual currency appreciation.
-Predictable tax rates and appreciating currency is a powerful ally in fight against inflation, a scourge in EM.
+Predictable tax rates and appreciating currency are powerful allies in the fight against inflation, a scourge in EM.

-The growth of 4.3 to 4.5% would happen provided there are no downside political risks emanating in different countries of EM.
-The ongoing crisis requires adequate governmental intervention – for eg. rubber prices are at the lowest in the past decade and it is related to lower energy prices, recessionary trends in the economy and increased supplies.
-Agri-commodities, industrial commodities and energy require different levels of intervention to tide over the crisis.
+The growth of 4.3 to 4.5% is contingent on the absence of political risks in different countries of EM.
+The ongoing crisis requires adequate governmental intervention – for e.g. rubber prices are at the lowest in the past decade and are related to lower energy prices, recessionary economic trends, and increased supplies.
+Agri-commodities, industrial commodities, and energy require different levels of intervention to tide over the crisis.

-IMF sees the need for policy makers to manage vulnerabilities and rebuild resistance against potential shocks while staying focused on growth.
-Allowing for exchange rate flexibility is important for cushioning the economies from external shocks.
+IMF sees the need for policymakers to manage vulnerabilities and rebuild resistance against potential shocks while staying focused on growth.
+Allowing exchange rate flexibility is essential for cushioning economies from external shocks.
 This applies more to commodity exporters who are vulnerable to exchange rate variations.
-Policy makers irrespective of markets, have to pursue structural reforms to alleviate infrastructure bottlenecks, facilitate a dynamic and innovation friendly business environment and bolster human capital.
-IMF notes that providing depth to local capital markets, improvising fiscal balances and diversifying exports away from commodities have to be done.
+Policymakers, irrespective of markets, have to pursue structural reforms to alleviate infrastructure bottlenecks, facilitate a dynamic and innovation-friendly business environment and bolster human capital.
+IMF notes that providing depth to local capital markets, improvising fiscal balances, and diversifying exports away from commodities must be done.

-There will be variations across EM in economic growth with China expected to grow at 7.3%, while Latin American and Carribean economies may contract albeit at a smaller rate compared to 2018.
-Positive trends could emerge in Emerging Europe, sub-Saharan Africa, and Middle East although lower commodity prices, geopolitical tensions and domestic strife weigh on economic growth in these regions.
+Economic growth in EM will vary, with China expected to grow at 7.3%, while Latin American and Caribbean economies may contract, albeit at a lower rate than in 2018.
+Positive trends could emerge in Emerging Europe, sub-Saharan Africa, and the Middle East, although lower commodity prices, geopolitical tensions, and domestic strife weigh on economic growth in these regions.

-Emerging market have tended to be a mixed bag witnessing deceleration in growth in the past few years but still ranking above developed nations.
-The focus would be on US economy, China, BRICS and developments in Eurozone.
-The US Federal Reserve continues to actively monitor the global economic and financial developments and kept its rates unchanged on Wednesday.
+Emerging markets have tended to be a mixed bag witnessing deceleration in growth in the past few years but still ranking above-developed nations.
+The focus would be on the US economy, China, BRICS, and developments in Eurozone.
+The US Federal Reserve actively monitored global economic and financial products and kept its rates unchanged on Wednesday.
 The Fed is believed to raise rates this year, but due to financial and economic turmoil, it was expected to maintain a loose monetary policy.

 With crude oil prices plummeting to $27 a barrel, the lowest since 2003, global stock markets from London to New York have plunged.

-Many experts feel 2009 may turn out to be worse than 2010 when US economy went into a financial crisis following the housing crisis of 2007.
-Billionaire investor George Soros has warned that situation is terrible with China facing a struggle adjusting from export driven economy to one reliant on domestic consumption.
+Many experts feel 2009 may be worse than 2010, when the US economy went into a financial crisis following the housing crisis of 2007.
+Billionaire investor George Soros has warned that the situation is terrible, with China struggling to adjust from an export-driven economy to one reliant on domestic consumption.

-The increase in US Fed rates would have implications for borrowers and the strengthening dollar are only adding to their woes.
-Following the near zero interest rates prevailing in US after 2010 crisis, many emerging market companies, banks and governments had taken dollar-denominated loans.
-Now these debts are more expensive to pay back on higher interest rates adding to their misery.
+The increase in US Fed rates would affect borrowers, and the strengthening dollar only adds to their woes.
+Following the near-zero interest rates prevailing in the US after the 2010 crisis, many emerging market companies, banks, and governments took dollar-denominated loans.
+Now, these debts are more expensive to pay back at higher interest rates adding to their misery.

-Here are some articles that will help you to get more detail about the Emerging Market Trends so just go through the link.
+Here are some articles that will help you get more details about Emerging Market Trends, so go through the link.